RSS Feed

 A view of Dartmoor across from the Inn

-We leave Lowerfield Farm (sob) and drive to the M-5, all the way to Liskeard (I am driving.)
-We stop off in Chudleigh for lunch, where Diane takes over the driving.
-From here it’s on to Dartmoor National Park.
-I love it!!
+We left Lowerfield Farm (sob) and drove to the M-5, all the way to Liskeard (I was driving.)
+We stopped off in Chudleigh for lunch, where Diane took over.
+From there, it was on to Dartmoor National Park.
+I loved it!!
 So wild and desolate and full of sheep and wild ponies.
 Beautiful.
 You could imagine Heathcliff and Cathy running across the heather.

 Wild ponies on Dartmoor’s heath

-The sun shines all day long.
 At the top of the world in the middle of nowhere on a road through Dartmoor stands the Warren Hill Inn.
-Here we stop for a drink.
-It is a little cool out on the moors, so a wood fire is burning in the fireplace, and it is a true old-timey pub atmosphere, deep and dark.
-We chat for a while with a man who is looking at properties to buy for leasing to visitors.
-He is very sweet and takes our pictures without a murmur.
-He is from Bath – incredible crusty accent…
+Here we stopped for a drink.
+It was a little cool out on the moors, so a wood fire was burning in the fireplace, and it was a true old-timey pub atmosphere, deep and dark.
+We chatted for a while with a man from Bath (incredibly crusty accent) who was looking at properties to buy for leasing to visitors.
+He was extremely friendly – took our pictures without a murmur.

 Diane and I in front of The Warren Hill Inn in the middle of Dartmoor